Documentation Index

 Recursive Parent Aggregation Example

 When spans are aggregated, the processor also checks if their parent spans can be aggregated.
-Parent spans are eligible for aggregation when:- All of their children are being aggregated
+Parent spans are eligible for aggregation when:

 - They share the same name, kind, and status code with other eligible parents